 - Spring Training continued as a virtual format in March and people from all over Minnesota and the country attended.
 This annual training has changing topics to meet the needs of the rehabilitators and volunteers.
 Every year we focus on animal care/welfare, new/emerging diseases, and more!

-- Basic Rehabilitation Education Workshop (BREW) was hosted as an interactive webinar on September 18-19.
-We had attendees from all over Minnesota as well as Wisconsin, North Dakota, and Alaska!
+- Basic Rehabilitation Education Workshop (BREW) was hosted in Lanesboro, MN on September 17-18.
+We had attendees from all over Minnesota as well as Wisconsin!
 This training is aimed at beginners and is crucial to recruiting and educating more community-based rehabilitators all across the region.
+Next year this training will be hosted in Duluth, MN.
+We are dedicated to bringing quality trainings all over Minnesota!

-- Online Learning Modules: This year we debuted our online learning modules to reduce the barriers to accessing quality wildlife rehabilitation education in Minnesota and beyond.
+- Online Learning Modules: We continue to grow and expand our online learning modules to reduce the barriers to accessing quality wildlife rehabilitation education in Minnesota and beyond.
 These modules are be directed and both beginner and experienced wildlife rehabilitators, volunteers, and community members and are free to WRR members.

 - Rehabilitator Support Programs